-The seventh special session of the General Assembly decided to review the Report's proposals, which were apparently not enough in tune with the new ideological Zeitgeist of the UN.
-A new committee was set up under the authority of Kenneth Dadzie of Ghana, with the task of making the UN "more responsive to the requirements of the provisions of the Declaration and Program of Action of the Establishment of a New International Economic Order (NIEO) as well as those of the Charter of Economic Rights and Duties of States."
+The seventh special session of the General Assembly decided to review the Gardner Report's proposals, which were apparently not enough in tune with the new ideological Zeitgeist of the UN.
+A new committee was set up under the authority of Kenneth Dadzie of Ghana with the task of making the UN 'more responsive to the requirements of the provisions of the Declaration and Program of Action of the Establishment of a New International Economic Order (NIEO) as well as those of the Charter of Economic Rights and Duties of State'.
 The ultimate aim of the developing countries was to subject the World Bank and the IMF to the authority of the General Assembly.
-Such a proposal was obviously unacceptable to developed countries.
-A compromise was finally reached in 1978, but most of the minor changes which came into effect "failed to produce the 'integrated approach to development' for which the General Assembly ritually and unconvincingly continued to call for."
-11 could be maintained through an institution, 2) that development could be attained through a non-integrated sectoral approach, and 3) that world consensus could be reached without the prior establishment of negotiating structures acceptable to all the participants.
+Such a proposal was obviously unacceptable to the developed countries.
+A compromise was finally reached in 1978, but most of the minor changes that came into effect 'failed to produce the "integrated approach to development" which the General Assembly ritually and unconvincingly continued to call for'.
+10

+In 1985, Maurice Bertrand, a member of the Joint Inspection Unit, published an unexpected report calling for a sweeping reform of the UN.11 Bertrand argued that the structure of the UN system was based on three false notions: (1) that peace could be maintained through an institution; (2) that development could be attained through a nonintegrated sectoral approach; and (3) that world consensus could be reached without the prior establishment of negotiating structures acceptable to all the participants.
 Peace, according to Bertrand, could only be guaranteed by economic stability.
-To this end, he proposed the creation of an "Economic Security Council" which would replace ECOSOC and UNCTAD.
-With regard to development, Bertrand suggested the setting up of "Regional Agencies or Enterprises for Development."
-All the operational structures of the UN system, i.e. the major programs such as UNDP, Food Population, UNICEF and most of the technical cooperation services of the large specialized agencies (ILO, FAO, UNESCO, WHO, UNIDO) as well as UN Regional Commissions and the regional offices of large agencies, would merge into Regional Agencies or Enterprises for Development.
-The UN Secretariat and the secretariats of the large agencies would be reorganized under the authority of "Commissions" composed of independent personalities.
+To this end, he proposed the creation of an 'Economic Security Council', which would replace ECOSOC and UNCTAD.
+With regard to development, Bertrand suggested the setting up of 'Regional Agencies or Enterprises for Development'.
+All the operational structures of the UN system - that is, the major programs such as UNDP, Food Population, UNICEF and most of the technical cooperation services of the large specialized agencies (ILO, FAO, UNESCO, WHO, UNIDO), as well as UN Regional Commissions and the regional offices of large agencies - would merge into Regional Agencies or Enterprises for Development.
+The UN Secretariat, and the secretariats of the large agencies, would be reorganized under the authority of 'Commissions' composed of independent personalities.
 The new Council would have an authority comparable to that of the Security Council.